With over a thousand scattered islands to explore, a yachting holiday is the only way to fully experience Croatia’s beautiful Adriatic coastline.

 For island hopping adventure, look no further than the Dalmatian Coast.
 Named after the ancient tribes that inhabited the area, the region of Dalmatia spreads from Rab to the Bay of Kotor, and the coastline has numerous bays and harbours and is noted for its scenic beauty.
 Beginning with islands Silba, Olib and Pag and continuing to the Zadar and Sibenik archipelagos, Northern Dalmatia is ideal for anyone wanting to seek untouched nature such as the Kornati National Park.
 The Kornati archipelago consists of over 147 largely uninhabited islands, islets and reefs, with crystal blue waters and startling rock formations, caves and secret grottoes just waiting to be explored.
 The rich underwater ecosystem here is a favourite for divers and snorkelers.

 The famous Blue Grotto on the island of Biševo, just off Vis glows an incredible blue each day around midday and is only reachable by boat.
 Party lovers can head to Hvar, perhaps the most famous of Croatia's islands, known also for its turquoise waters and lavender fields.
-Southern Dalmatia islands include the Elafiti Islands which have shallow anchorages, perfect for snorkelling and the forest shrouded Mljet, home to the Mljet National Park and saltwater lakes.
-The region's medieval city of Dubrovnik has numerous cafes, shops and restaurants, making it the ideal base from which to explore the southern coastline.
+The Southern Dalmatia islands include the Elafiti Islands which have shallow anchorages, perfect for snorkelling and the forest shrouded Mljet, home to the Mljet National Park and saltwater lakes.
+The region's medieval city of Dubrovnik has numerous cafes, shops and restaurants.